spacetelescope/jdaviz/docs/imviz/displayimages.rst

 This button will reset your zoom and panning to display the entire image.

+Previous zoom is also available by right-clicking on the home icon and selecting the previous zoom icon.
+This will revert to the last saved zoom state.
+Zoom states are saved when beginning a zoom selection or when activating a pan/zoom tool.

 .. _imviz_box_zoom:

 Box Zoom and Linked Box Zoom